Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: THANH DUY

 As usual, when we got home, Mrs. Thuy helped Tuyen down from the homemade cart that could slide on the tiled floor.
 Tuyen eagerly pushed it to me after a long day of selling lottery tickets.
-When it was getting dark, Mrs. Thuy respectfully offered incense at her husband's family altar.
-She said that Tuyen was her child with Mr. Nguyen Phuoc Bao Tai, the grandson of Prince Vinh Giu, the great-grandson of King Thanh Thai.
+When it was dark, Mrs. Thuy respectfully offered incense at her husband's family altar.
+She informed me that Tuyen was her child with Mr. Nguyen Phuoc Bao Tai, the grandson of Prince Vinh Giu, the great-grandson of King Thanh Thai.

 Speaking of this, Mrs. Thuy felt sad.
 Although she was a descendant of the king, Tuyen did not have a full and prosperous life.
-On the contrary, the disabled girl was more miserable than normal people because her family was too poor and did not have money to treat her congenital cerebral palsy.
+On the contrary, the disabled girl was more miserable than normal people because her family was too poor and she did not have money to treat her congenital cerebral palsy.

-Sharing about her husband's family background, Ms. Thuy regretted that Tuyen was the great-grandchild of King Thanh Thai (1879-1954, the 10th king of the 13 Nguyen Dynasty kings), but most of the king's descendants were not reunited and gathered together but scattered everywhere.
+Sharing about her husband's family background, Mrs. Thuy regretted that Tuyen was the great-grandchild of King Thanh Thai (1879-1954, the 10th king of the 13 Nguyen Dynasty kings), but most of the king's descendants were not reunited and gathered together but were scattered everywhere.
 Many people's lives fell into difficult circumstances, so they only kept the family's glory in their hearts.

 Cháu vua Thành Thái bị bại não: ‘Công nương’ đi bán vé số lề đường - Ảnh 3.